 The Best Place to Stay

 After a day of exploring the Hubbard House Underground Railroad Museum, head home to The Lakehouse Inn.
 Join us for dinner at Crosswinds Grille, reminisce the day, and recount all the fascinating things that you learned about Ashtabula’s history.
 Afterward, settle in for the night in The Sturgeon Suite.
-This cozy accommodation features an electric fireplace, a one-person Jacuzzi tub, and one queen bed.
+This cozy accommodation features an electric fireplace, a one-person jetted tub, and one queen bed.